-Instrument Calibration Procedure Frequency of Calibration Acceptance Criteria CA Person Responsible for CA SOP Reference LC/MS/MS Tune Check Prior to ICAL and after any mass calibration or maintenance is performed.
+Instrument Calibration Procedure Frequency of Calibration Acceptance Criteria CA Person Responsible for CA SOP Reference Tune Check Prior to initial calibration (ICAL) and after any mass calibration or maintenance is performed.
 Tuning standard must contain analytes of interest or appropriate substitute.
 Mass assignments of tuning standard within 0.5 amu of true value.
 Retune instrument.
 If the tuning will not meet acceptance criteria, an instrument mass calibration must be performed and the tuning redone.
-Minimum five-point initial calibration for target analytes, lowest concentration standard at or below the RL Second-source calibration verification Gonce per initial calibration, following initial calibration.
-Each calibration point for each analyte must calculate to be within 75 to 125 percent, except the lowest cal point which must calculate to within 70 to 130 percent.
+Sample analysis shall not proceed without acceptable tuning.
+SOP 49, Rev. 7 Minimum five-point initial calibration for target analytes, lowest concentration standard at or below limit of detection.
+Initial calibration prior to sample analysis Coefficient of determination ≥ 0.96 for all analytes and an relative standard deviation (RSD) of ≤35% for all Internal Standards.
+Each calibration point for each analyte must calculate to be within 75-125% recovery, except the lowest calibration point which must calculate to within 70-130% recovery.
 Evaluate standards, chromatography, and mass spectrometer response.
 If problem found with above, correct as appropriate, then repeat initial calibration.
-All reported analytes and labelled compounds within ± 25 percent of true value. standard, plugged transfer line) found, WS-LC-0025 Daily calibration verification Evaluate failure and impact on samples.
-If samples non-detect for analytes which have a high bias, report non-detect results with case narrative comment.
-For closing CCVs, if compounds are not identified as critical compounds of concern report results with qualifiers.
-For closing CCVs, if the compound is identified as a critical compound of concern, then recalibrate, and reanalyze all affected samples since the last acceptable CCV; or Immediately analyze two additional consecutive CCVs.
+No samples can be analyzed until initial calibration has passed.
+LC/MS/MS Second-source calibration verification Once per initial calibration, following initial calibration.
+All reported analytes and labelled compounds within ± 25 percent of true value.
+Correct problem and verify second source standard.
+Rerun initial calibration verification.
+If that fails, correct problem and repeat ICAL.
+No samples may be analyzed until calibration has been verified.
+Analyst / Supervisor Daily calibration verification Analysis of mid-level standard after eve 10 field samples.
+All samples must be bracketed by the analysis of a standard All reported analytes and labelled compounds (internal standards) within ± 25 percent of true value.
+Recalibrate, and reanalyze all affected samples since the last acceptable Continuing Calibration Verification (CCV).
+OR Immediately analyze two additional consecutive CCVs.
 If both pass, samples may be reported without reanalysis.
-If either fails, take CAs and re-calibrate; then reanalyze all affected samples since the last acceptable CCV.
+If either fails, take CA(s) and re-calibrate; then reanalyze all affected samples since the last acceptable CCV.
+If reanalysis cannot be performed, data must be qualified and explained in the case narrative.
+Data flagging is only appropriate in cases where the samples cannot be reanalyzed.

-DoD QSM v.5.0 is the basis for specifications on this table CCV = continuing calibration verification.
+DoD QSM v.5.0 is the basis for specifications on this table.
+Exceptions to the QSM include the utilization of isotopic dilution with LC/MS/MS.